georust/rinex/scripts/README.md

 positioning techniques.

-Most scripts are sorted by constellation being used in the navigation/surveying or analysis process, either single or a combination of constellations might be used, possibly SBAS service too.
+Most scripts are sorted by constellation being used in the navigation/surveying or analysis process, either single or a combination of constellations might be used, possibly GEO or SBAS service too.

 When we say BRDC, it emphasizes _real time_ surveying based solely on radio messages, as opposed to _post-processed_ surveying which uses higher accuracy products and exhibits better results.

+`-qc-sum` scripts will only generate a summary report (shortened).
+The summary (quicker) report is typically used along other opmodes (like `ppp`) when solely focused on post processing, plain (lengthy) reports are prefered prior post processing, to adjust or verify parameters.

 CGGTTS solutions are special timing oriented solutions, to compare remote clocks to one another.
-We demonstrate the synthesis of CGGTTS solutions along our position surveys.
+We demonstrate the synthesis of CGGTTS solutions with our position surveys.

-Other file operations are also demonstrated in this repo.
+Other file operations like RINEX files management is also demonstrated.

 - [GPS](./GPS):
   - Esbjerg and Mojn (DNK) stations surveying